-This standard focuses on requirements for finishes and materials that are used when manufacturing commercial food equipment.
-This includes the actual equipment, as well as components like tubing, valves and sealants.
+The ANSI/NSF standard 51 focuses on requirements for finishes and materials that are used when manufacturing commercial food equipment.
+This includes the actual equipment, as well as components like tubing, valves, and sealants.

 Commercial Cooking, Rethermalization and Powered Hot Food Holding and Transport Equipment

 Number: ANSI/NSF 4

 This standard focuses on requirements for industrial cooking equipment such as ranges, griddles, steam and pressure cookers, toasters, ovens, broilers, hot food holding and transport cabinets, rethermalization equipment, and more.

 How can you tell if your products are NSF certified?